1980 Arizona Wildcats football team: Colorado State

 Arizona opened the season against ex-WAC foe Colorado State in Smith's debut as Wildcat coach.
-The Rams converted on a field goal on the last play of the game to win it.
+The Rams converted on a field goal in the game’s final minute to win it and ruin Smith’s first game.

 California

 The Wildcats went on the road to Berkeley to face California.
 Arizona narrowly defeated the Golden Bears to give Smith not only his first win as Arizona coach, but his first Pac-10 victory as well as his first road win.

 Iowa

 The Wildcats traveled to Iowa in their next game against the Hawkeyes.
 Both Arizona and Iowa's offenses struggled throughout the game, but the Wildcats’ defense dominated and scored a safety early by blocking a punt.
 Arizona ultimately held on for the victory.
 It was one of the only games in college football history in which a team won by only scoring exactly five points.
 It was also Arizona's fifth consecutive win over Iowa dating back to 1970.
 They would not defeat the Hawkeyes again until 1998.